Russia-Trump: Who's who in the drama to end all dramas?

 Key plot line Amid cries of nepotism, he was given a plum White House job as senior adviser to the president with a wide-ranging portfolio.
 It's his contacts with the Russians during the election campaign and beyond that have led to investigators circling him.
 In June 2016, Kushner attended THAT meeting with Donald Trump Jr▼ and the Russian lawyer▼.
 He says he was so bored he messaged his assistant to call him so he could leave.

-Kushner is also another cast member who had contact with Russian ambassador Sergei Kislyak▼ - including, reportedly, phone calls (he denies this), and a December 2016 meeting, where it's claimed he discussed setting up a secret back channel with Moscow.
-He denies this too - but investigators want to know why he failed to disclose these meetings initially.
+Kushner is also another cast member who had repeated contact with Russian ambassador Sergei Kislyak▼ - contact that he initially failed to disclose.

 Read more: The son-in-law with Trump's ear